jussi-cohesity/cohesity-scripts/vmware-backupstatus-customattributes/README.md

-# Cohesity VMware backup restore test validation example
+# Cohesity VMware VM backup status info to custom attributes

 This is an example powershell script to update VMware VM's Customattributes to include info of latest backup runs